jbirddog/el-rodeo/connector_proxy.md

 5. Allow for such logic to be implemented by those not intimately familiar with BPMN
 6. Allow for communication with pre-existing apis/sdks that may not be written in Python

+From these design goals a quick and dirty implementation was pushed that made each `connector` a separate "project" that was integrated into the larger connector proxy via local packages.
+All connectors were written in Python and things generally worked well for a single implementation.
+The downside was all the logic to form the generic  `/v1/{auths,commands}` and perform `/v1/do/` was tightly coupled in the implementation.
+Creating a second Connector Proxy would mean starting from scratch (or more likely copy/pasting).
+At this point `at danfunk ` created `spiffworkflow-proxy` which factored out the discovery and routing logic into a reusable blueprint.

 ## Current Integration